Affordable housing by country: Affordable House Sales

 The Department of Housing (the Housing Authority), through the Housing Authority, now offers Affordable House Sales to the general public.
 Properties are available to anyone interested in purchasing a home.
 The department works closely with industry to ensure that properties being developed for sale are affordable for those on low-to-moderate incomes.

 Austria

 In Vienna, Austria, social housing may be completely government built and run or include a mixture of public land and private-sector construction and management.
-Combined, the two types of housing represent about 46 percent of the city’s housing stock (26% government owned and managed and 20% a public/private partnership) and house people with a wide variety of incomes.
+Combined, the two types of housing represent about 46 percent of the city's housing stock (26% government owned and managed and 20% a public/private partnership) and house people with a wide variety of incomes.
 These social housing units are often linked to businesses, services, and transit amenities.
 Justin Kadi, a researcher at the University of Technology in Vienna, states that the social housing units also drives down rents in the private market because the city is the biggest landlord.
 The city continually adds units to the already large existing housing stock to ensure housing availability.

 Canada

 In Canada affordability is one of three factors, along with adequacy and suitability, used to determine core housing needs.
+Canada ranks among the lowest of the most developed countries for housing affordability.